Vanya1000/nodejs2022Q4-service/README.md

 ```

 ## Running application with Docker
-Rename .env.example file to .env and you can set PORT
+Rename .env.example file to .env and you can set PORT (For convenience, I did not delete the .env file)
 ```
 npm run docker
 ```